Halo: Reach: Plot

 Noble Six meets the rest of Noble Team, shortly before they are dispatched to investigate why a communications relay has gone offline.
 They discover Covenant forces have invaded Reach.
 The team is relocated to defend Sword Base, an Office of Naval Intelligence (ONI) installation, from a Covenant assault.
 After repelling the attack, Noble Team meets Catherine Halsey, a scientist and the mastermind behind the Spartan program and their MJOLNIR powered armor.
 Halsey enquires about Noble's engagement at the relay, suspecting that the Covenant were attempting to retrieve highly classified ONI data from the site.

 Jun and Six discover an invasion force gathering on the planet.
 The UNSC launches an assault the next morning to repel the invasion.
 Noble Team assists the strike force, targeting key artillery stations and command posts.
 A cloaked Covenant supercarrier reveals itself; lacking a conventional weapon to destroy the carrier, Jorge and Six smuggle a slipspace engine onto a Covenant corvette en route to refuel at the carrier.
 With the timer damaged, Jorge drops Six out of the hangar of the corvette, remaining behind to detonate the engine manually and destroy the carrier.
 Another Covenant fleet arrives soon afterwards.

 Back on the surface, Six assists with city defense and civilian evacuation and reunites with Noble Team, but Kat is killed by a Covenant sniper.
-Recalled to Sword Base for a demolition mission, Noble Team is redirected underground by Halsey to an ancient alien artifact, which she believes is vital to winning the war against the Covenant.
+Recalled to Sword Base for a scorched earth demolition mission, Noble Team is redirected underground by Halsey to an ancient alien artifact, which she believes is vital to winning the war against the Covenant.
 Noble Team is entrusted with transporting the artificial intelligence Cortana and her data on the artifact to the UNSC ship Pillar of Autumn, docked at a shipyard.
 Jun leaves the team to escort Halsey to safety.

 En route to the Pillar of Autumn, Carter is wounded and sacrifices himself to allow Six and Emile to reach the shipyard.
 Emile uses a mass driver emplacement to defend the Autumn against enemies while Six gives Cortana to Autumn's captain, Jacob Keyes.
 When Emile is killed, Six remains behind to operate the gun and ensure Autumn's escape.
 Cortana, using the data from the alien artifact, leads the Autumn to a Halo ringworld, leading to the events of Halo: Combat Evolved.
 In a post-credits scene, Six fights a last stand against overwhelming Covenant forces.
 In 2589, Six's helmet remains on the grassy plains of a now-restored Reach.
 A narration by Halsey eulogizes Noble Team, who enabled humanity's victory over the Covenant.

 Development

 Announcements and teasers

 Halo: Reach was announced on June 1, 2009, accompanied by a trailer at the Microsoft Electronic Entertainment Expo (E3) press conference.
 A press release announced that an invitation to the open multiplayer beta of the game would appear in 2010.
-Reach is Bungie's last game development for the Halo series.
-Responsibility for developing future Halo games fell to Microsoft subsidiary 343 Industries.
+Reach is the final game in the Halo series developed by Bungie; responsibility for developing future Halo titles fell to Microsoft subsidiary 343 Industries, beginning with Halo: Combat Evolved Anniversary in 2011.